quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 have both the can_drop_data() as well as the drop_data() functions to be allowed to get the data.
 If not, when an item is dragged onto the control node, the item will disappear.

+**Drag and Drop**

-Most of the drag and drop implementation is found three files.
+- Most of the drag and drop implementation is found three files.
 UI.gd which acts as a generic UI script that prevents any item from being dropped into an unwanted place.
 Any control node that has this script will not have an item dissapear when dragged onto them.
 The other files would be both towerInventorySlot.gd and buildUISlot.gd.
 Both these scripts handle the main functionality of allowing an item to be dragged from the buildUI to the tower inventory.
 QuantumCircuitSlot.gd is a script that extends TowerInventorySlot.gd and only applies to quantum slots in the